MaterializeInc/materialize/README.md

 Materialize reads Avro, Protobuf, JSON, and newline-delimited text.
 Need something else?
 [Just ask](https://github.com/MaterializeInc/materialize/issues/new/choose).

-Materialize can read data from Kafka topics or just tail local files.
+Materialize can read data from Kafka topics or tail local files.

 **Coming soon**:

--   Support for AWS Kinesis streams, Azure Event Hub
+-   Support for AWS Kinesis streams and Azure Event Hub
--   Reading ORC and Parquet files on object storage
+-   Reading ORC and Parquet files on object storage (i.e. join your streams against your data lake in real-time)
 -   Getting data in from arbitrary HTTP endpoints

 ## Transform, manipulate, and read your data

 Once you've got the data in, define views and perform reads via the PostgreSQL protocol.
-Use your favorite PostgreSQL CLI, including the `psql` you probably already have on your system!
+Use your favorite PostgreSQL CLI, including the `psql` you probably already have on your system.

 Materialize supports a comprehensive variery of SQL features, all using the PostgreSQL dialect and protocol:

 -   Joins, Joins, Joins!
-Materialize supports multi-column join conditions, multi-way joins over, self-joins, cross-joins, inner joins, outer joins, etc.
+Materialize supports multi-column join conditions, multi-way joins, self-joins, cross-joins, inner joins, outer joins, etc.
--   Delta-join execution avoids intermediate state blowup - tested on joins of up to 64 relations.
+-   Delta-joins avoid intermediate state blowup compared to systems that can only plan nested binary joins - tested on joins of up to 64 relations.
 -   Support for subqueries.
 Materialize's SQL optimizer performs subquery decorrelation out-of-the-box, avoiding the need to manually rewrite subqueries into joins.
 -   Materialize supports streams that contain CDC data (currently supporting the [Debezium](https://debezium.io/blog/2017/09/25/streaming-to-another-database/) format).
 Materialize can incrementally maintain views in the presence of arbitrary inserts, updates, and deletes.
 No asterisks.
 -   All the aggregations. `GROUP BY` , `MIN`, `MAX`, `COUNT`, `SUM`, `STDDEV`, `HAVING`, etc.
 -   `ORDER BY`
 -   `LIMIT`
 -   `DISTINCT`
--   JSON support in the PostgreSQL dialect including operators and functions like `->`, `->>`, `@>`, `?`, `jsonb_array_element`, `jsonb_each`!
+-   JSON support in the PostgreSQL dialect including operators and functions like `->`, `->>`, `@>`, `?`, `jsonb_array_element`, `jsonb_each`.
 Materialize automatically plans lateral joins for efficient `jsonb_each` support.
 -   Nest views on views on views!
 -   Multiple views that have overlapping subplans can share underlying indices for space and compute efficiency, so just declaratively define _what you want_, and we'll worry about how to efficiently maintain them.